hakeemtfrank/geodemographic-segmentation/README.md

 # psychographic-segmentation
-A first attempt at psychographic segmentation using Factor Analysis and PCA.
+A first attempt at political prediction and psychographic segmentation using Factor Analysis and PCA.